fbpx

 Sitting where we do, in the middle of the bereavement journey, Life Ledger understands the importance of having a will in place.
 Wills are designed to help make your final requests clear.
 With it, once you have passed, the legal process that your family will have to go through to manage all of your assets will be far quicker.

-Wills minimise the stress placed on your family, by making a potentially distressing process as efficient as possible.
+Wills minimise the stress placed on your family by making a potentially distressing process as efficient as possible.
 Plus, it gives them the peace of mind that comes with knowing your wishes have been fully met.

 To help you keep informed about this legal process, we’ve provided answers to 5 of the most commonly asked questions about wills.
 For anyone who wishes to create a will for themselves, or who has just experienced a loss and is unsure what to expect from this legal process, here is some of the key information that you’ll need.

-What should go in a will?
+What Should Go in a Will?

 When writing your will, you can include details like: